shalzz/zola-deploy-action/README.md

 ## Environment Variables
 * `PAGES_BRANCH`: The git branch of your repo to which the built static files will be pushed.
 Default is `gh-pages` branch
+* `REPOSITORY`: The target repository to push to.
+Default is `GITHUB_REPOSITORY`(current repository).
+Set this variable if you want to deploy to other repo.
 * `BUILD_DIR`: The path from the root of the repo where we should run the `zola build` command.
 Default is `.` (current directory)
 * `BUILD_FLAGS`: Custom build flags that you want to pass to zola while building.
 (Be careful supplying a different build output directory might break the action).
 * `BUILD_ONLY`: Set to value `true` if you don't want to deploy after `zola build`.
 * `BUILD_THEMES`: Set to false to disable fetching themes submodules.
 Default `true`.

 ## Custom Domain